-Last year, our home town of Birmingham was given the pretty awful accolade of being the worst area in the country for ‘crash for cash’ claims – you know, those ones where someone causes an accident so they can claim on your car insurance for whiplash.
+Last year, our home town of Birmingham was given the pretty awful accolade of being the worst area in the country for ‘crash for cash’ claims – you know, those ones where someone causes an accident so they can claim on your car insurance.
 Something we know ALL about.

 We stayed quite late, leaving about 2am.
 It was raining quite heavily, so we took it easy on the way home.
 We got three-quarters of the way home before hitting a not so nice area, which is named the very worst part for these types of claims (which I had never heard of before then!).
 I remember feeling a little bit uncomfortable as we drove through, as it isn’t a particularly nice part of the city, but brushing it off.
 After all, at that time in the morning, it was pretty quiet.
 There was a car ahead of us, but because of the rain, Graham kept a safe distance back.